-On 6 December 2023, we affirmed the ratings of Public Sector Pension Investment Board (PSPIB) and its wholly-owned subsidiary, PSP Capital Inc. The outlooks on PSPIB and PSP Capital Inc. were maintained stable.
-PSPIB's Aaa long-term issuer rating reflects its aa2 Baseline Credit Assessment (BCA), a high assumption of extraordinary support from the Government of Canada (Aaa stable), and our expectation that PSPIB's creditors will have an effective priority of claim over pension obligations in the event of a default, which provides a substantial cushion of assets and increases expected recoveries.
+Public Sector Pension Investment Board's (PSPIB) Aaa long-term issuer rating reflects its aa2 Baseline Credit Assessment (BCA), a high assumption of extraordinary support from the Government of Canada (Aaa stable), and our expectation that PSPIB's creditors will have an effective priority of claim over pension obligations in the event of a default, which provides a substantial cushion of assets and increases expected recoveries.
 PSPIB's BCA of aa2 reflects the pension manager's strong liquidity and predictability of future cash flows as well as its conservative financial policies and low leverage, offset by growth in less liquid investments and a high proportion of high risk assets as defined by Moody's.